sabio-engineering/cookbook-dvelp/handbook/developer-proficiency.md

 ## L-band

-* Pull Requests are a mentoring tool to engage less experienced team mates and showcase best practices
+* Pull Requests are a mentoring tool to engage less experienced teammates and showcase best practices
 * Highly adept at running and executing on multiple projects across multiple domains